saintedlama/passport-local-mongoose/README.md

 ## API Documentation
 ### Instance methods
-* setPassword(password, cb) asynchronous method to set a user's password hash and salt
+* setPassword(password, cb) asynchronous method to set a user's password hash and salt.
+Note that this does not persist the changes to MongoDB and you must do that manually.
 * authenticate(password, cb) asynchronous method to authenticate a user instance

 ### Static methods